nathanjosiah/zf2-autotable/docs-src/code/codebase-integration.md

 // Force a sync when flush is called
 $manager->queueSync($tracked_article);

 // Changes will be picked up and saved.
-In this case, a new record.
 $manager->flush();
 ```